 A two-faction authentication system, BoilerKey significantly improves the security of protected computer systems and accounts by requiring two forms of verification before access is granted.

-Brightspace is a learning management system created by Desire 2 Learn (D2L) that will replace Blackboard.
+Brightspace is a learning management system created by Desire 2 Learn (D2L) that replaced Blackboard.

-From narrating PowerPoint slides to creating in-video quizzes that integrate with Blackboard, you can use this computer-screen recording and video-editing software to enhance learning.
+From narrating PowerPoint slides to creating in-video quizzes that integrate with Brightspace, you can use this computer-screen recording and video-editing software to enhance learning.

 Computer Replacement Standards